 In 1930 the theatre was renamed the Imperial and was used exclusively for cinema.
 Forty-two years later in 1972 the interior of the theatre was divided up and converted into a 6 theatre cinema.
 In 1986 Famous Players lost its lease on the Yonge Street entrance to the theatre to Cineplex Odeon which resulted in a bitter legal battle for control of the theatre.
 In the end Cineplex Odeon was able to purchase the entire theatre from Famous Players and in 1988 Cineplex removed all the dividing partitions and painstakingly restored the theatre to it's original 1920's design and elegance, but with 2200 seats.
 In 2001 the theatre was again renamed to the Canon Theatre due to support pledged by the Canon Canada Corporation.

-For additional information about the Ed Mirvish Theatre and upcoming shows and events see the official website link above.
+For additional information about the Ed Mirvish Theatre and upcoming shows and events see the official website link below.

 |TTC Subway Line||Nearest Station||Walking Time|